 Employment at GSSR is by open competition.
 The Director of the Institute of Philosophy and Sociology of the Polish Academy of Sciences announces vacancies and details of competitions on the the Institute’s web page

-Devoted to Education and Open Society
+Devoted to intellectual rigour and Open Society

 The School’s position within the Institute of Philosophy and Sociology, a leading institute of the Polish Academy of Sciences, allows integration of teaching and research in its MA and PhD programmes and of academically oriented and applied research in its post doctoral programmes, all enriched by the presence of an international community of scholars.
-Our aim is to bring these elements together to add something new to the Polish academic scene
+Our aim is to bring these elements together to add something new to the Polish academic scene.

-We offer high academic standards, programmes following the British system of education, close links to the leading Polish social research institution, and the individual attention of our faculty members.
+We offer high academic standards, programmes following the British system of education, close links to the leading Polish social research institutions, and the individual attention of our faculty members.
 We expect our students to be intellectually open-minded and full of new ideas.
 When they leave we expect our graduates to have research and analytical skills in the social sciences/humanities equipping them for careers in academic, professional and public life.

 A brief history of the School